vatesfr/xen-orchestra/docs/troubleshooting.md

 1. refresh the web page
 1. disconnect and reconnect the Xen pool/server owning the tasks
-1. restart the XenAPI Toolstack of the XenServer master
+1. restart the XenAPI Toolstack of the XCP-ng/XenServer master
 1. restart xo-server

 ### Redownload and rebuild